 His oddness and curious behavior are the stuff of legend among art aficionados.
 But his own overly stringent conditions created problems for his noble institution and formidable collection down the road.

 Great art should shift your worldview, cause you to reflect and be in wonderment.
 The Barnes Foundation does just that.
 But it’s no longer in the quirky musty Merion dungeon that Barnes originally created.

 The Barnes Foundation Controversy

-To impose his vision, Barnes left stringent conditions in his will.
+To impose his vision, Barnes left stringent conditions and an ironclad trust in his will.
 The collection was effectively frozen in time.